smistad/FAST/doc/pages/Linux-instructions.md

 ## Install/Build a release
 Set CMAKE_INSTALL_PREFIX to where you want to install FAST on your drive.
 Then run:

 ```bash
 make -j8 install
 ```

 To build a debian package run:

 ```bash
 make -j8 package
 ```
-By enabling FAST_BUILD_DATA_DEB_PACKAGE, a separate package for the FAST test data set will also be created.

 ## Troubleshoot